adammck/ranger/README.md

 in order to rebalance, but should be useful to stateless worksloads, too.

-Ranger is just a toy today, with various critical features missing and hardly any tests, so is not suitable for any purpose under any circumstances.
+Ranger is just a toy today, with various critical features missing and hardly any tests, so is not yet suitable for any purpose under any circumstances.
+I'm working on it (on the side) because I'm acquainted with many systems which would benefit from such a thing existing.
+Please drop me a line if you're interested in collaborating.

 ## Examples